jbottigliero/webpack-simple-kit/README.md

 ## Tips + Tricks

-I've added a few `npm` `scripts` you might find useful, but only if you use the `npm` `--` argument flag.
+I've added a few `npm` `scripts` you might find useful, they are essentially alias to the local modules so you'll likely want to use the `npm` `--` argument flag.

-`npm run webpack` - This will execute the local webpack module.
+`npm run webpack`

 ex: `npm run webpack -- --output=dist/main.js`

-`npm run webpack-dev-server` - This will execute the local webpack-dev-server module.
+`npm run webpack-dev-server`

 ex: `npm run webpack-dev-server -- --host=0.0.0.0`

 _The `package.json` file is there mostly for scaffolding purposes, the code in this repository is licensed under the repository provided license._